• Skip to main content

 Update Integrated Webcam Driver

-On the next screen, click on Search Automatically for updated driver software option and follow the onscreen prompts to install updated drivers (If available).
+3. On the next screen, click on Search Automatically for updated driver software option and follow the onscreen prompts to install updated drivers (If available).

-Exit Microsoft Teams > Restart your Computer and see if the Camera is now working.
+4. Exit Microsoft Teams > Restart your Computer and see if the Camera is now working.

 8. Allow Camera Through Web Browsing

-If you are using Teams via Chrome or any other browser, make sure that the Camera Access is not blocked in the web browser.
+If you are using Teams via Chrome or any other browser, make sure the Camera Access is not blocked in the web browser.

 Open Chrome Settings

-Allow Camera Access in Chrome Browser
+Camera Access Option in Google Chrome

 After this, open Microsoft Teams and select the Allow option on the Camera Permission Prompt.